 ΔVmix = 0

-In case of ideal solutions the vapour pressure of solution is a linear function of mole fraction.
+In case of ideal solutions, the vapour pressure of the solution is a linear function of mole fraction.

 Non-ideal solutions exhibit positive deviations from Raoult’s law.